alexfleury/dotfiles/README.md

 Backup scripts are tracked in the `bin` folder, and they required [BorgBackup](https://borgbackup.readthedocs.io/) and [Rclone](https://rclone.org/).
 After the backup process, the repository is sync with a cloud storage solution.

+## Dependencies for the ZSH shell

+- bat
+- fastfetch
+- fzf
+- oh-my-zsh
+- zoxide